chrisparnin/EngineeringBasics/MarkdownEditors.md

 # Markdown

 Is a plain text format that can be used to express stylized text rendered as html (or even pdf).
 It is commonly used in online tools such as Github to make it easier to write reports or documentation.
+You can mix and match html with markdown, but there are limits, e.g. including a link to a css file.

-So the following markdown syntax, would appear as follows:
+How about an example.
+The following markdown syntax, would appear as follows:

 ```
 ##### Example Header (like \<h5\>Header\</h5\>)